John Mayer, M.F.A., Ph.D., Chair

 - Knowledge of the history and traditions of theatre.

 - Knowledge of techniques of script and character analysis in the context of a theatrical production/activity.

-- Practical and theoretical knowledge of technical theatre and design, from both a traditional and contemporary perspective.
+- Through practical projects, realizations of design and technical work, from both a traditional and contemporary perspective.

 - Understanding of shop equipment, safety and techniques through elaboration of production in the scene and costume shops of the department.